IshaqAli1462/Python-Calculator/README.md

-A python calculator that I created to improve my ability.
+A python command line interface calculator that I made as a side project.
+The calculator is very simple and can only do a single operation at a time.